FIWARE/tutorials.Historic-Context-NIFI/README.md

 10 rows in set (0.00 sec)
 ```

-To leave the MySQL client and leave interactive mode, run the following:
+To leave the MySQL client and leave the interactive mode, run the following:

 ```console
 \q